ugurclikk/altimeter_opengles20/README.md

 - `init`: Initializes GLFW and sets up the application window.
 - `main`: The main loop that manages rendering, user input, and interaction.

+Usage and Contributions
+Feel free to use this project as a starting point for your own OpenGL ES 2.0 applications or contribute improvements and features.
+Pull requests are welcome!
 ## How to Run

 1. **Install Dependencies**: